 As you prepare your grant strategy, factor in the waiting period between the time you submit your grant application and the time you hear back from the funder.
 You may not hear back from a funder for 3 - 6 months after your application goes in.
 Sometimes longer.

 Tracking & Preparing for Funding Opportunities

 After you've assessed your organization's needs and capabilities and determined what kinds of grants you can afford to pursue, you're ready to research potential funders and their application requirements.

-If a funder tends to use the same application format each year, you can see what types of supporting materials are typically required and can start assembling them.
-If a funder is new to you, while you are waiting for an opportunity to come out you can use the time to research the funder's interests, current grantees, and past giving.
+If a funder tends to use the same application format each year, you can see what types of supporting materials are typically required and start assembling them.
+If a funder is new to you, while you are waiting for an opportunity to come out, you can use the time to research the funder's interests, current grantees, and past giving.
 Everything you can do in advance to prepare for a grant opportunity is time well spent!